nunit/nunit/BUILDING.md

 ## Build Script

 We use [Cake](https://cakebuild.net) to build NUnit for distribution.
 The primary script that controls building, running tests and packaging is `build.cake`.
 We modify `build.cake` when we need to add new targets or change the way the build is done.
-Normally `build.cake` is not invoked directly but through `build.ps1` (on Windows) or `build.sh` (on Linux).
+Normally `build.cake` is not invoked directly but through `build.ps1` (PowerShell on Windows) or `build.sh` (bash on Linux).
 These two scripts are provided by the Cake project and ensure that Cake is properly installed before trying to run the cake script.

 Key arguments to `build.ps1` / `build.sh`: